 5Adapted from: Amdur, Robert J., and Elizabeth A. Bankert.
 Institutional Review Board: Member Handbook, Jones & Bartlett Learning, LLC, 2021.
-ProQuest Ebook Central, http://ebookcentral.proquest.com/lib/tcses/detail.action?docID=6407908.
-Created from tcsesI on 2022-07-
+ProQuest Ebook Central, http://ebookcentral.proquest.com/lib/tcsesl/detail.action?docID=6407908.
+Created from tcsesl on 2022-07-22 18:44:35.

-- Holds a significant financial interest in an entity who is in competition with another entity who is funding a project under review - Acts as an officer or director of the entity who is funding a project under review - Accepts any significant gifts such as hotel accommodations, airline tickets, services, or property by any entity funding a project under review
+- Holds a significant financial interest, defined as any equity (stock, stock options) interests exceeding \$5,000, intellectual property rights, patents, or royalties related to the outcome of the study, in an entity that is funding a project under review. - Holds a significant financial interest in an entity that competes with another entity that is funding a project under review. - Acts as an officer or director of the entity that is funding a project under review. - Accepts any significant gifts such as hotel accommodations, airline tickets, services, or property by any entity funding a project under review.